Plastic Surgery Empowers Cancer Patient

 Patients are amazed, too.
 Nancy Hier, 69, lost most of her nose to skin cancer.
 "The tip and nasal lining were gone, and there was a big hole on one side," she recalls.
 During three surgeries, Bernstein skillfully rebuilt her nose using skin from her forehead and cartilage from her ear.
 "I was terrified I'd never again look normal or breathe comfortably," she says.
 "But Dr. Bernstein explained every detail clearly and patiently, and restored my nose beautifully.
 I was disfigured by cancer — but you'd never know it to look at me now."

-SLUCare Physician Group's plastic and reconstructive surgery team practices at SSM Health Cardinal Glennon Children's Hospital, SSM Health St. Mary's Hospital - St. Louis Bellevue Medical Building, and Doctors Office Building, 3660 Vista Ave.
+SLUCare Physician Group's plastic and reconstructive surgery team practices at SSM Health Cardinal Glennon Children's Hospital, SSM Health St. Mary's Hospital - St. Louis Bellevue Medical Building, and the Center for Specialized Medicine.
 For more information, call 314-977-4440.

 By Tony Di Martino